-In this lesson, you learned about the present, past, and future tenses of verbs.
-There are different types of past tense, including the past participle form and past perfect tense.
-It's important to remember that there are various irregular verbs that don't follow the same conjugation rules in the past tense.
-You also practiced using verb tense effectively in sentences by avoiding shifts in tenses.
+In this tutorial, you learned about the present, past, and future tenses of verbs, as well as the different types of past tense: past participle form and past perfect.
+You now understand that to use verb tense effectively in sentences, you should avoiding shifting tenses, and instead select the proper verb tense.

+Finally, you learned that it's important to remember that there are various irregular verbs that don't follow the same conjugation rules.